Baqsimi: 7 things you should know

 - Nasal side effects from Baqsimi include nasal congestion, nasal itching, runny nose, and sneezing.
 Ocular side effects include watery eyes, eye redness, and itching.
 Throat itching, taste disturbances, a fast heartbeat, high blood pressure, and ear itching have also been reported.

 - Each Baqsimi device is single-use only.

 - If there is no response to Baqsimi within 15 minutes, administer a second dose using a new Baqsimi device.
 After Baqsimi has been administered, call for emergency help right away.
-Turn the person on their side and put in the recovery position if they are unconscious.
+Turn the person on their side and put them in the recovery position if they are unconscious.

 - Baqsimi is only effective in treating hypoglycemia if sufficient liver glycogen is present.
-Baqsimi may not be effective in people who are malnourished, with adrenal insufficiency or with longstanding hypoglycemia.
+Baqsimi may not be effective in people who are malnourished, with adrenal insufficiency, or with longstanding hypoglycemia.

 - Baqsimi should not be given to people with pheochromocytoma because glucagon may stimulate the release of catecholamines (hormones such as dopamine; norepinephrine and epinephrine) from the tumor.
 If a person has a sudden increase in blood pressure after Baqsimi administration, consider the possibility of previously undiagnosed pheochromocytoma and administer 5 to 10 mg of phentolamine mesylate.

 - Do not use in patients with insulinoma.
 In people with insulinoma, although Baqsimi may produce an initial increase in blood glucose, it may then directly or indirectly (through an initial rise in blood glucose) stimulate exaggerated insulin release from an insulinoma and cause hypoglycemia.
 If a person develops symptoms of hypoglycemia after a dose of Baqsimi, give oral or intravenous glucose.

 - Baqsimi is not available as a generic.